Dunador/MechaBear/README.md

 [ ] add `/characters lookup` command for other Members to look up information on Playable Characters

 ---
+### DM Module
+- [ ] TODO: everything in this module

+This group of commands will have commands specific to DMs running quests

+`/dm new_quest`

+Pass a Name of the quest and its members.
+It will create
+1. A temporary category `> My Quest`
+2. Three Channels
+   1. `# rp-my-quest` for the RP of the quest, to include Avrae, Rodbot, Celene, and Tupper
+   2. `# ooc-my-quest` for the out-of-character and rolls
+   3. `# dm-my-quest` for the DM to do his thing
+3. It will add a tag `@my-quest` to the players passed in the command and give them permissions to the first 2 channels

+`/dm complete_quest`

+Once the quest is complete, run this command to do the following

+1. Remove the player `@my-quest` tags
+2. Archive or delete the `> My Quest` category and all its channels
+3. Ask for a synopsis of what happened
+4. Add a record entry into the DM profile
+5. Add a record entry into all the players profiles
+6. If it was a guild quest, add a record entry into the Guilds profile

+`/dm quest_players`

+Used to add / remove players to the quest

+---
 ### Guilds Module

 Guild's Module has commands to help Guild Masters manage the administrative portion of their guilds.